decisionmechanics/ag-grid-column-sizing-example/README.md

 # ag-grid Column Sizing Problem Minimal Example

-The React Data Grid doesn't seem to size all columns correctly when `autoSizeAllColumns(true)` is called.
+The React Data Grid doesn't seem to correctly size the first column when `autoSizeAllColumns(false)` is called.

-Columns 1970-1974 seem OK, but columns from 1975 onwards aren't sized.
+`suppressColumnVirtualisation` and `suppressRowVirtualisation` are both set to `true`.

-The following versions of packages are used:
+The following packages are used:

 - ag-grid-community: 28.0.2
 - ag-grid-react: 28.0.0